As an Amazon Associate, I earn a commission on qualifying products at no additional cost to you.

 The Best Financial Apps and Tools for Freelancers

-Being a digital nomad comes with a ton of perks.
+Working remotely comes along with a ton of perks.
 But when you’re self-employed, sometimes getting paid can prove to be a bit stressful.
 When you’re working from home, you are sometimes working with an international base of clients and not everyone has access to the same type of banking systems.
 And, even if you are just working with clients in your general area, it’s still nice to have easy payment options that work well for both parties.
 Here are some of the best financial apps for freelancers that make receiving payments from all over the world a breeze.

 If you don’t already have a PayPal account: you should.
 These guys are pretty much the gold standard when it comes to collecting payments from overseas.
 They offer a lot of different options to suit your personal needs.
 You don’t need a business account, either, not if you’re the only one who will be getting paid through it, anyways.
 PayPal transfers are incredibly quick and easy, and they even have their own invoice section, which makes creating and sending invoices a breeze.
 Oh, did we mention?
 Creating an account is completely free and let’s face it, PayPal is one of the best financial apps around, hands down.

 The PayPal Prepaid Mastercard